When Do I Need a Landlord-Tenant Lawyer?

 Because the law can be complex, a tenant should speak with a lawyer if they are experiencing unsafe living conditions, housing discrimination, rent control violations, retaliation, or harassment.
 In other situations, the tenant may have a case in small claims court.
 Parties can represent themselves, but speaking with a lawyer can provide valuable guidance and advice.
 Common disputes that would be in small claims court would include a lease agreement or security deposit dispute.

-How Will a Lawyer Help a Tenant Resolve Their Issue
+How Will a Lawyer Help a Tenant Resolve Their Issue?

 Once a tenant hires a landlord-tenant attorney, they will have someone advocating on their behalf.
 The lawyer will act on your behalf to resolve your legal issues.
 Before the lawyer does anything, they will want to sit down and talk with you.
 They will go over the facts and circumstances of your issue.
 They will ask you to give them any relevant documents, such as the rental agreement.
-Once they understand the problem, they will discuss your goal and ideal outcome with you.
-No ethical attorney will promise you a specific outcome.
-Instead, you can expect your lawyer to explain the court procedures, applicable landlord-tenant laws, and your legal options.

-The tenant and attorney will discuss and agree on the best course of action.
+The tenant and attorney will discuss and decide on the best course of action.
 With a plan in place, the attorney will act on the tenant’s behalf.
-This could be to negotiate with the landlord to find dispute resolution.
+This could be to negotiate with the landlord to find a dispute resolution.
 It could be to file in court to challenge an eviction filing or file a lawsuit on behalf of the tenant.
 Should the case go to trial, the lawyer will represent the tenant in court proceedings.
 Finally, the attorney will work to secure any awarded financial compensation.

-How Much Do Tenant Lawyers Cost
+How Much Do Tenant Lawyers Cost?

 Legal services can vary significantly depending on several factors.
 Tenants should look for a lawyer who is reputable in the type of law they need and charges a fee they can afford.
-While hiring a lawyer can save the tenant from potentially more significant dispute costs, tenants should also not make themselves broke with an expensive lawyer.
+While hiring a lawyer can save the tenant from potentially more significant dispute costs, tenants should also not go broke with an expensive lawyer.

 Hirzel explains why someone should consider more than cost when hiring an attorney.
 He highlights the potential for increased costs later because they didn’t focus on hiring an attorney with the right experience.
 “There are some clients who will just be cost-conscious and hire solely based on price.
-But I would be careful about that because a lot of matters that we’ve taken over the years involve clients who tried to hire someone who was the lowest price but had no experience.
+But I would be careful about that.
+A lot of matters that we’ve taken over the years involve clients who tried to hire someone who was the lowest price but had no experience.
 In those matters, they ended up spending more money in the long run.”

 Pricing Models